Theatre Writing Credits

 TV comedy drama in development with Big Talk and Rupert Everett

-James is one of the writers on BBC Studios Sketch Comedy Writing Intensive 2021
+James was one of the writers on BBC Studios Sketch Comedy Writing Intensive 2021

 James was shortlisted for BBC Studios Writers Academy 2020

 Audio Drama Writing Credits

 In development; audio drama exploring gender identity and the pop music; commissioned and produced by Pier Productions for BBC Radio 4's United Kingdoms; broadcast on BBC Radio 4 on 31st January 2022.
 Listen here.

 Audio drama co-commissioned by Menagerie Theatre Company and Cambridge University; produced October 2020.